 - Background—rationale for study

-- Methods—brief presentation of methods and presentation of significant results; please include sample sizes throughout
+- Methods and Results—brief presentation of methods and presentation of significant results; please include sample sizes throughout

 - Conclusions—succinct statement of data interpretation